95 Ways to Simplify Your Life - Black Belt Simplicity

 92. Go meatless.

 Methane emissions from cattle and other livestock are a threat to global climate, and these animals and their feed also require enormous amounts of water and land.
-One easy way to help the environment, improve your health, and save money is to eat more plant-based foods such as fruits, vegetables, beans, nuts, and whole grains.
+And the meat industry is far from humane.
+One easy way to help the environment, improve your health, be kinder to animals, and save money is to eat more plant-based foods such as fruits, vegetables, beans, nuts, and whole grains.
 Why not avoid meat and dairy for one or more days a week, or for one meal a day?

 93. Eat the same foods every day.

 For a period of time (or forever), limit your food choices.
-Stick to oatmeal or eggs for breakfast, a big green salad or a bowl of vegetable soup for lunch (or PB&J on whole grain bread), a piece of fruit for a snack, and beans, rice, and veggies for dinner.
+Stick to oatmeal or eggs for breakfast, a big green salad or a bowl of vegetable soup for lunch (or PB&J on whole grain bread), a piece of fruit for a snack, and beans, rice, and veggies for dinner, with maybe roast chicken or a burger on the weekend.
 Drink only water, coffee, and tea.
 See if you don't feel lighter, clearer, and more healthy.

 94. Don't shop unless you have to.